ivmai/libatomic_ops/doc/README.txt

                eliminate dependencies from the generated code, since dependencies force the hardware to execute the code serially.)
-_release_read: Ordered with respect to earlier reads.
-Useful for
-               implementing read locks.
-Can be implemented as _release, but not as _read, since _read groups the current operation with the earlier ones.

 We assume that if a store is data-dependent on an a previous load, then the two are always implicitly ordered.